-Article Overview: List of the pros and cons of Living in Austin
+Article Overview: List of the Pros and Cons of Living in Austin

+We’ve been fortunate enough to call this city home and wanted to provide a comprehensive list of the pros and cons of living in Austin, Texas for anyone considering a similar move.
 “Keep Austin Weird” is the mantra of this quirky city and it’s no surprise that the cat’s out of the bag — folks love living in Austin and are moving over in hordes.
 But is this city right for you?

 Read on to learn about the honest pros and cons of living in Austin from a local’s perspective.
 Hopefully the list below answers some of your questions, if not, please don’t hesitate to reach out.
 I’d love to help!
+As you read this, keep in mind that these pros and cons of living in Austin, Texas are based on my personal experience, not everyone feels the same way. let’s jump right in!

 Pros & Cons of Living in Austin, Texas